challet/MooPlay/README.md

 MooPlay give some tools on top of an html5 video markup.
 You can build your own player with :

 * a play / pause control
+* buttons to move inside the video (rewind and fast forward)
 * a play progress bar
+* a load progress bar
 * subtitles loaded through an ajax request and synchronized with the video ( only .srt format support for now )

 The video element methods can be called by other scripts, MooPlay objects will adapt themself to state changes.